acamposuribe/brush/README.md

 ---

-- `brush.fill(a, b, c, d)` or `brush.fill(color, opacity)`
+- `brush.fillStyle(a, b, c, d)` or `brush.fill(color, opacity)`
   - **Description**: Sets the fill color and opacity for subsequent shapes, activating fill mode.
-This function can accept either RGB color components with opacity or a CSS color string/p5.Color object with an optional opacity.
+This function can accept either RGB color components with opacity or a CSS color string with an optional opacity.
   - **Parameters**:
-    - `a` (Number|String|p5.Color): The red component of the color or grayscale value, a CSS color string, or a p5.Color object.
+    - `a` (Number|String): The red component of the color or grayscale value, a CSS color string.
     - `b` (Number): Optional.
 The green component of the color or grayscale opacity if two arguments are used.
     - `c` (Number): Optional.
 The blue component of the color.
     - `d` (Number): Optional.
 The opacity of the color.
   - **Usage**:
     ```javascript
     // Set the fill color using RGB values and opacity
-    brush.fill(244, 15, 24, 75);
+    brush.fillStyle(244, 15, 24, 75);
     // Or set the fill color using a HEX string and opacity
-    brush.fill("#002185", 110);
+    brush.fillStyle("#002185", 110);
     ```
-    `brush.fill()` allows for detailed control over the color and transparency of the fill.
+    `brush.fillStyle()` allows for detailed control over the color and transparency of the fill.

 ---